10 Alternatives to Skype for Calling Landlines & Mobiles

 Pricing & Plans

 Viber Out offers two main payment options: pay-as-you-go with per-minute rates or monthly subscription plans.
-Users can either purchase World Credit to call any number globally, or choose destination-specific calling plans.
+Users can either buy and use credits, known as Viber Out Credit, to call any number globally, or choose destination-specific calling plans.

 Viber occasionally runs promotions, such as a free 1-week trial for the Call World Plan.